-Coolant temperature warning light ".£"
+Coolant temperature warning light ".j."

-This warning light comes on if the engine overheats.
+This warning light comes on when the engine is overheating.
 If this occurs, stop the engine immediately and allow the engine to cool.
+(See page 6-39.)
+For vehicles with a radiator fan, the radiator fan(s) automatically switch on or off according to the coolant temperature.

-The electrical circuit of the warning light can be checked by turning the key to "ON".
-The warning light should come on for a few seconds, and then go off.
-If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.
+When the vehicle is turned on, the light will come on for a few seconds, and then go off.
+If the light does not come on, or if the light remains on, have a Yamaha dealer check the vehicle.